 Advancing Health Late in Life

-The Texas Institute on Dementia, Aging and Longevity (TIDAL) brings together leading researchers, clinicians and community partners to advance the science of healthy aging and improve the lives of older adults, people with dementia and their caregivers.
+The Texas Institute on Dementia, Aging and Longevity (TIDAL), formerly Texas Aging & Longevity Consortium, advances the science of healthy aging and improves the lives of older adults, people with dementia and their caregivers.

 Research

-Faculty in neuroscience, medicine, social and behavioral sciences, engineering, business, communication, health and human development, demography and public policy explore challenges at the intersection of aging and longevity, brain health, caregiving, technological innovation and decision-making.
+TIDAL brings together leading researchers, clinicians and community partners, including faculty in neuroscience, medicine, social and behavioral sciences, engineering, business, communication, health and human development, demography and public policy.
+These leaders explore challenges at the intersection of aging and longevity, brain health, caregiving, technological innovation and decision-making.

 News